ROBelgium/VLPGreenland/supplementary/figS25-27/README.md

-# Figure S19-21: Polarisation analysis of VLP ground motion
+# Figure S25-27: Polarisation analysis of VLP ground motion

-This folder contains the python code and a shell script to reproduce the content of subplot Fig. 4C in the manuscript.
+This folder contains the python code and a shell script to reproduce the content of Figs. S25 to S27 in the supplementary material.

 The following python modules are required for import: argparse, textwrap, obspy, matplotlib, numpy, scipy, dateutil, operator